SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-4-Variant_Calling/Variant_Calling.md

 #### create index for your reference genome and all bam files

-first we will copy our reference to our variant calling folder and them we will run CreateSequenceDictionary and to run bwa softawere that will create two different files with indexing information for our refence genome.
+First we will copy our reference to our variant calling folder and then we will run CreateSequenceDictionary and to run samtools, which will create two different files with indexing information for our refence genome.

 ```
 cp /data/genomics/workshops/smsc_2023/clouded_leopard_pacbio/mNeoNeb1.pri.cur.20220520.fasta .